rstek/cuez-assignment/Duplication.md

 ```

 ### Bulk insert
-Use bulk insert to reduce amount of queries happening

-We would introduce a BaseDuplication job with some basic functionality.
-And then extend it for each level of duplication.
-Original episode ID and new episode ID are available in the EpisodeDuplication model.

-Given that we chunk our queries, we can use a single transaction for each chunk.
-And if the amount of objects is smaller than our chunk sizes,
-we will limit the amount of insert / update queries to a single query for each level of the hierarchy.
+Every job extends a `DuplicationBase` job that supplies shared behavior (feature flags, early exits, logging, OTEL hooks).
+Because the Episode and its children are mapped with `orig_id`, each job can build the mapping it needs and perform chunked bulk inserts.
+Each chunk is wrapped in a short transaction, keeping the number of SQL statements predictable even for large hierarchies.

 #### Base Duplication Job
 Provides basic functionality for all duplication jobs.
 Checks if the featureflag is enabled.
 Will check status of duplication and stop if needed.
 Will handle logging and error handling.